ljunggren/boozang-docs/README.md

 ![preferences](images/preferences.png)

 This controls individual user preferences.
 These setting will only apply to your user and not to the project as a whole.

+**Accept to be monitored**

+Experimental functionality to allow for other user to see all work done by the user to be monitored by other team member.

+**Disable alerts for load file errors**

+Do not show any popup warnings for external files that cannot be loaded.

+**Disbale alers for AI repair (on test execution error)**

+Don't show AI repair dialog when element not found.

+*Note: This will never be shown when running in automation mode.*

+**Disable alerts for un-saved data**

+Never show save test case dialog when leaving a test with un-saved data.

+**Auto data-bind**

+When enabled, try and auto bind data always.

+**Auto insert data validation**

+Deprecated.

 ### Notifications